-Heels Down Magazine is exploring the stories of equestrian athletes who’ve suffered from concussions, and the short and long term effects of the injury on their health and performance.
+Heels Down Mag is exploring the stories of equestrian athletes who’ve suffered from concussions, and the short and long term effects of the injury on their health and performance.
 This is the first story in an ongoing series.

 As a 20-something advanced event rider, Chelan felt invincible.

 She climbed the ranks of the sport quickly, being short-listed for the Canadian Eventing team for the first time at 23.
 She’d go on to ride many CCI3* and CCI4* courses, with a fearlessness that’s reserved solely for the spirit of eventers.
 She’d eventually represent Canada at the Olympics and the World Equestrian Games.

 “The good ole’ days,” Chelan, now 49, jokes.

 In the spring of ‘95, Chelan was piloting a horse around an advanced cross country course in Northern Virginia.
 The pair galloped toward a fence in the middle of course that required them to jump a solid vertical from a downhill spot.